 The Board proposes that the amount that recovers an allowable expense forms part of the total allowed compensation for goods or services supplied in the same period in which the entity recognises the allowable expense by applying IFRS Standards.
 Entities subject to rate regulation generally need to prepare regulatory accounts in accordance with the regulatory requirements in their jurisdictions.
 As stated in paragraph B5, the period when an entity recognises an allowable expense as an expense applying IFRS Standards may differ from the period in which this expense is allowed to be recovered according to regulatory rules.
-We noted that not only the periods of recognising but also the amounts of the recoverable expenses over the total period may be different whether applying IFRS Standards or regulatory requirements.
-The Board recognises this by saying in paragraph B13 that a regulatory agreement does not necessarily measure assets or liabilities on the same bases as IFRS Standards.
+We noted that not only the periods of recognising but also the amounts of the recoverable expenses over the total period may be different whether applying IFRS Standards or regulatory requirements which leads to permanent differences.
 This may, for example, be the case, when the regulatory agreement entitles an entity to recover the calculatory trade tax.